-I would like you to go through Intuition Behind SVM before exploring about Regularization.
+I would like you to go through Intuition Behind SVM

-SVM has an objective To find the optimal linearly speparating hyperplane which maximizes the margin.
+.
 But, we know that Hard-Margin SVM can work well when data is completely lineary separable (without any noise or outliers).
-What if our data is not perfectly separable?
-We have two options for non-separable data:

 a.
 Using Hard-Margin SVM with feature transformations